John Bird (scientist)

 John Clifford Bird (born April 4, 1955) is a Canadian engineer, scientist, and journalist.
 Bird’s research has included laser physics, atmospheric physics, and materials in microgravity.
 He broke the world altitude record for hang gliding by launching from a helium balloon at 35,000 ft, and spent a year at the Amundsen–Scott South Pole Station, which was documented in his book One Day, One Night: Portraits of the South Pole.

 Early career

 Bird’s career started as the youngest NASA-accredited journalist covering the Apollo 13 launch.

 and is the author of The Upper Atmosphere: Threshold of Space.

 Bird broke the world altitude record for hang gliding by piloting a hang glider from a helium balloon at 35,000’.

 Bird competed in Ironman Canada, and Ironman USA.

 Education

-Bird began his Ph.D. at NASA Marshall Spaceflight Center, studying the aurora.
+Bird began his Ph.D. at NASA Marshall Space Flight Center, studying the aurora.

 He went on to study the atmosphere with wide angle interferometers at York University under Gordon G. Shepherd, where he was awarded a Ph.D. for developing a polarizing version of an optical interferometer.